Robotics and Automation Technology / Mechatronics

 - As a graduate of a Career and Technical Education program you will be contacted by an ACC employee in approximately six months to verify your employment information.
 This information gathering is a federal requirement to ensure that ACC receives certain federal funding.

 ACC academic plans will help guide you through your chosen program.
-The academic plan will provide you with important information, like which semesters courses are offered, if there are any pre-requisites or co-requisites for courses, program outcomes, course sequence recommendations, notes for the program, graduation requirements and other important information.
+The academic plan will provide you with important information, like which semesters courses are offered if there are any prerequisites or co-requisites for courses, program outcomes, course sequence recommendations, notes for the program, graduation requirements, and other important information.
 These are updated annually, so we recommend downloading a copy of yours to keep on track to graduation.